tensorflow/tensorboard/tensorboard/data/server/DEVELOPMENT.md

 You don’t have to pass a `--logdir` if you do this, but you do have to concurrently run `//tensorboard/data/server` (say, in the background, or in a separate shell).
 You can also swap out the data server whenever you want without restarting TensorBoard; new RPCs will transparently reconnect.
+This can be useful in conjunction with `ibazel` to restart the server when you make changes.
 The server doesn’t have to be running when TensorBoard starts.

 To tell TensorBoard to start the server as a subprocess, build with `--define=link_data_server=true` and pass `--load_fast` to TensorBoard along